A Trichotomy for Regular Trail Queries: The Tractable Class

 \subsection{Warm-Up: Downward Closed Languages}

 It is instructive to first discuss the case of downward closed languages.
 A language $L$ is \emph{downward closed} (\dc) if it is closed under taking subsequences.
 That is, for every word $w=a_1 \cdots a_n \in L$ and every sequence $0<i_1 < \cdots <i_k<n+1$ of integers, we have that $a_{i_1} \cdots a_{i_k} \in L$.
-Perhaps surprisingly, \emph{downward closed languages are always regular} \cite{Haines-jct69}.
+Perhaps surprisingly, \emph{downward closed languages are always regular}~\cite{Haines-jct69}.
 Furthermore, they can be defined by a clean class of regular expressions (which was shown by Jullien~\cite{Jullien-phd69} and later rediscovered by Abdulla et al.~\cite{AbdullaCBJ-fmsd04}), which is defined as follows.

-\begin{definition} An \emph{atomic expression} over $\Sigma$ is an expression of the form $(a+\varepsilon)$ or of the form $(a_1 + \cdots + a_n)^*$, where $a,a_1,\ldots,a_n \in \Sigma$.
+\begin{defi} An \emph{atomic expression} over $\Sigma$ is an expression of the form $(a+\varepsilon)$ or of the form $(a_1 + \cdots + a_n)^*$, where $a,a_1,\ldots,a_n \in \Sigma$.
 A \emph{product} is a (possibly empty) concatenation $e_1 \cdots e_n$ of atomic expressions $e_1,\ldots,e_n$.
-A \emph{simple regular expression} is of the form $p_1 + \cdots + p_n$, where $p_1,\ldots,p_n$ are products. \end{definition} Another characterization is by Mendelzon and Wood~\cite{MendelzonW-sicomp95}, who show that a regular language $L$ is downward closed if and only if its minimal DFA $A_L= (Q_L,\Sigma,i_L,F_L,\delta_L)$ exhibits the \emph{suffix language containment property}, which says that if state $\delta_L(q_1, a) = q_2$ for some symbol $a \in \Sigma$, then we have $\cL_{q_2} \subseteq \cL_{q_1}$.\footnote{They restrict $q_1, q_2$ to be on paths from $s$ to some state in $F_L$, but the property trivially holds for $q_2$ being a sink-state.} Since this property is transitive, it is equivalent to require that $\cL_{q_2} \subseteq \cL_{q_1}$ for every state $q_2$ that is reachable from $q_1$. \begin{theorem}[\cite{AbdullaCBJ-fmsd04,Haines-jct69,Jullien-phd69,MendelzonW-sicomp95}] The following are equivalent: \begin{enumerate}[(1)] \item $L$ is a downward closed language. \item $L$ is definable by a simple regular expression. \item The minimal DFA of $L$ exhibits the suffix language containment property. \end{enumerate} \end{theorem}
+A \emph{simple regular expression} is of the form $p_1 + \cdots + p_n$, where $p_1,\ldots,p_n$ are products. \end{defi} Another characterization is by Mendelzon and Wood~\cite{MendelzonW-sicomp95}, who show that a regular language $L$ is downward closed if and only if its minimal DFA $A_L= (Q_L,\Sigma,i_L,F_L,\delta_L)$ exhibits the \emph{suffix language containment property}, which says that if $\delta_L(q_1, a) = q_2$ for some symbol $a \in \Sigma$, then we have $\cL_{q_2} \subseteq \cL_{q_1}$.\footnote{They restrict $q_1, q_2$ to be on paths from $i_L$ to some state in $F_L$, but the property trivially holds for $q_2$ being a sink-state.} Since this property is transitive, it is equivalent to require that $\cL_{q_2} \subseteq \cL_{q_1}$ for every state $q_2$ that is reachable from $q_1$. \begin{thmC}[\cite{AbdullaCBJ-fmsd04,Haines-jct69,Jullien-phd69,MendelzonW-sicomp95}] The following are equivalent: \begin{enumerate}[(1)] \item $L$ is a downward closed language. \item $L$ is definable by a simple regular expression. \item The minimal DFA of $L$ exhibits the suffix language containment property. \end{enumerate} \end{thmC}

 Obviously, $\rtq(L)$ is tractable for every downward closed language $L$, since it is equivalent to deciding if there exists a path from $s$ to $t$ that matches $L$.
 For the same reason, deciding if there is a \emph{simple path} from $s$ to $t$ that matches $L$ is also tractable for downward closed languages.
 However, there are languages that are not downward closed for which we show $\rtq(L)$ to be tractable, such as $a^*bc^*$ and $(ab)^*$.
 For these two languages, the simple path variant of the problem is intractable.